-Dear Parents/ Carers,
+Dear Parents and Carers,

-In Science, we’ll be finding out:
+In this unit, we’ll be finding out:

-• How to attract wildlife to our environment
+• How to wake up our brain

-All of the work we are going to do has been specially written to help your child reach the learning goals.
-Children will be reading, researching, writing, illustrating, working on their own and working in groups.
+The children will be reading, researching, writing, illustrating, working on their own and working in groups.
 We will be checking to see how well your child has learned through particular activities and asking children to explain their work, perhaps to you.

 We already know the interest you take in your child’s work.
 If you can, please discuss with your child the work they have done as the term progresses and let them teach you.